Temple du Change: History

 In December 1999, the city of Lyon and the Renaissance du Vieux Lyon added two clocks on the facade.
 The clock on the right was already there when the building was constructed and has a traditional dial, which indicates hours and minutes.
 In contrast, the dial on the left is more surprising because it marks days, months and years.
 For a time in the mid-nineteenth century, the Loge du Change was scheduled to be rebuilt as a new place of worship because there were 10,000 Protestants in Lyon, and the Temple du Change was too small for them (it can accommodate 600 people).

+The building at night, in 2026.

 The building was classified a monument historique in 1913 and hosts many concerts.